How to Grow Bells of Ireland Flowers

 Growing Bells of Ireland in Your Home Flower Garden

 Surprise, surprise.
 Bells of Ireland are not native to Ireland.
-They are native to Syria, Turkey, and the Caucuses.
+Rather, they are native to Asia.
 The plants are lucky symbols, perhaps linking their name to the luck of the Irish.
 They are also not related to the Molluca Islands, which their botanical name might otherwise suggest.

 The plant’s flower spikes are used fresh or in dried arrangements.
 Obviously, they are widely used for St. Patrick’s Day arrangements.
 As a lucky symbol, they are also popular in wedding bouquets and arrangements.